Where is it Found?

 Water levels have been identified as one of the very few limiting factors of non-native Phragmites.
-High water level and continued flooding may successfully limit the spread of non-native Phragmites.
-While the water level tolerance of non-native and native Phragmites has not been yet compared, studies of large and small scale patterns of distribution demonstrated that native Phragmites is more frequently observed near rivers and wetter marshes.
+High water levels and continued flooding may successfully limit the spread of non-native Phragmites.
+Check out this interactive USGS StoryMap showing the influence of high-water levels on Phragmites stands in the Great Lakes for more information.
+While the water level tolerance of non-native and native Phragmites has not been yet compared, studies of large- and small-scale patterns of distribution demonstrated that native Phragmites is more frequently observed near rivers and wetter marshes.

 - Catling, P. M. and S. Carbyn.
 2006.
 Recent invasion, current status and invasion pathways of European Common Reed, Phragmites australis subspecies australis, in the Southern Ottawa District.
 Canadian Field-Naturalist, 120(3): 307-312.
 Abstract

 - Lambert, A. M. and R. A. Casagrande.
 2006.
 Distribution of Native and Exotic Phragmites australis in Rhode Island.
 Northeastern Naturalist, 13(4): 551-56.
 Abstract (Visit Dr. Lambert publication page to obtain a copy)